-- 1. Orgs that had not gotten CoC funds in past were actively recruited.
+- 1. Orgs that had not received CoC funds in past were actively recruited.
 Detailed instruction manuals for local apps were developed w/ new applicants in mind.
-Recruitment included strategies for new applicants, incl partnerships to increase capacity & support available to potential applicants.
-2 regional funding round trainings were available live, recorded, and w/ slides distributed to all past/potential applicants.
-Applicants were given feedback & time to correct apps to increase potential for success, esp. those that did not initially meet HUD thresholds but had good plans.
+Recruitment included strategies for new applicants, including partnerships to increase capacity & support available to potential grantee.
+Two regional funding round trainings were available live, recorded, and w/ slides distributed to all past/potential applicants.
+Applicants were given feedback & time to correct apps to increase potential for success, esp. those that did not initially meet HUD thresholds due to lack of experience.
 Guidance was given to agencies that previously applied and did not receive funds, including HUD debrief reviews, support meetings to improve program design, strategy, and alignment w/ CoC needs and goals.
 Scoring weight for agency experience decreased & weight for involvement of PLE and equity work increased. - 2.
 Public was notified about local application process using virtual trainings, an instruction manual, and esnaps guidance, all available on CoC website.
-CoC placed emphasis on trainings around match/leveraging, eligible components, & competitive process for more consideration from new providers & supports new project onboarding & support for grant admin & esnaps TA.
-Ranking considerations were included in instruction manual & scorecards posted on CoC website prior to local app deadline. - 3. selection process is published in Instruction Manual & on website.
-RC reviews, scores, & ranks apps.
-Criteria incl HUD/local project thresholds, greatest regional needs, project performance (for renewals) or project implementation plans (for new projects), involvement of PLE, and equity work.
-MOUs w/ commitment to housing first, CE, and regional goals are all required.
+CoC placed emphasis on trainings around match/leveraging, eligible components, & competitive process for more consideration from new providers & supports new project onboarding & support for grant admin and esnaps TA.
+Ranking considerations were included in instruction manual & scorecards posted on CoC website prior to local app deadline. - 3.
+CoC Ranking Committee reviews, scores, & ranks applications.
+Criteria includes HUD/local project thresholds, greatest regional needs, project performance (for renewals) or project implementation plans (for new projects), involvement of PLE, and equity work.
+MOUs w/ commitment to housing first, CE, and regional goals- all required.
 New projects are further evaluated for applicant experience, support services offered, & appropriateness of budgets/program design.
 Once projects are scored, they are placed in order of priority based on score point value (% score).
 New programs & renewal programs that had not yet started were placed at the end of priority order to ensure renewal of existing projects w/ demonstrated outcomes. - 4.
-All app materials including the instruction manual, training, & ranking considerations, were available in electronic formats.
-1:1 guidance to applicants & debriefs were available upon request via email or phone, including outside of business hours.
+All materials application materials including the instruction manual, training, & ranking considerations, were available in electronic formats.
+One on one guidance to applicants and debriefs were available upon request via email or phone, including outside of business hours.
 Communication of priority order was provided via email and posting on CoC website.